 You should respond to every review you get on Yelp, from the glowing to the glowering.

-A good rule of thumb for responding to reviews is that anything posted in the past month or so, plus all reviews going forward, warrant a comment.
+A good rule of thumb for responding to reviews is that anything posted in the past month or so, plus all reviews going forward, warrants a comment.

 Responding to negative Yelp reviews

 Business owners often hate the idea of responding to negative reviews.
 The biggest tip here is to take a deep breath and search for constructive criticism in the review before responding.
 Often there’s a legitimate concern behind the review, even if it’s the spicy language that catches your eye and spikes your blood pressure.